Dirac231/Brutegen/README.md

 ## What is this?
-Brutegen is a bash function that creates a profiled wordlist from a web application, especially useful during bruteforce attacks.\
+Brutegen is a bash function that creates a profiled wordlist from a web application, especially useful during bruteforce attacks regarding passwords.\
 \
 It crawls the web application and fetches words with a minimum length of 4 including numbers, then it optionally recombines this wordlist by using a custom-made hashcat rule file, and adds common passwords from the darkweb2017 seclist file.